All applications must be made through our online system. Apply now.

 Please note that applicants may apply to no more than two programs in the Division of the Social Sciences in a given year.

-The application-processing fee is $90* for all departments except Economics, which has a fee of $135.
+The application-processing fee is $90* for all departments.
 Your application fee payment may be made online by credit card (Visa or MasterCard only) at the time you electronically submit your application.
 If you make the application fee payment online using a credit card, it takes two business days for the payment to finalize.
 We do not process an application until that time.

 Application Fee Waivers